philipmat/discogs-xml2db/README.md

 MySQL or other databases are not supported at the moment, but you are welcome to submit a patch.

-**discogs-xml2db works with Python 2.7**.
+**discogs-xml2db works with Python 2.7 and 3.6**.
-It may work with 2.6 or 3.0, but probably not (I don't know, I didn't test).
+It may work with 2.6 or 3.x, but probably not (I don't know, I didn't test).
 It definitely doesn't work with 2.5.

 discogs-xml2db makes use of the following modules